Update: ‘Release Date’ section updated.

-In the announcement about the production commencement of the EQS’s battery packs at the Mercedes-Benz Stuttgart-Hedelfingen plant, Daimler released a photograph in the deck of its EV line-up that will be ready by the end of next year.
+In the announcement about the production commencement of the EQS’s battery packs at the Mercedes-Benz Stuttgart-Hedelfingen plant last year, Daimler released a photograph in the deck of its EV line-up (set as the featured image) that will be unveiled by the year-end.

 The Mercedes-EQ offensive that will witness six new EVs entering the market began with the Mercedes EQA in January 2021.
-The Mercedes EQE SUV will mark the conclusion of this wave of new-age EVs when it arrives late next year.
+The Mercedes EQE SUV will mark the conclusion of this wave of new-age EVs when it arrives at the end of the year.

 Baby EQS SUV

-Like the Mercedes EQE, the Mercedes EQE will feature headlamps with Digital Light optionally.
+The Mercedes EQE SUV will feature headlamps with Digital Light optionally.
 1.3 million micro-mirrors help refract and direct the light of six LEDs (three in each headlamp).
 The resulting resolution is a whopping 2.6 million pixels, and this high resolution allows a highly precise light distribution.
 The headlamps can project auxiliary markings or warning symbols on the road ahead and greet the occupants with coming-home/leaving animations.

 Another highlight optional feature of the EQE SUV will likely be automatic comfort doors that open and close by themselves.
 The flush door handles would pop out when the driver approaches the vehicle, and as the driver gets closer, the driver’s door would open automatically.
 The driver’s door would close automatically on depressing the brake pedal.
 The EQS gets four automatic comfort doors, and so the EQS SUV should also have four automatic comfort doors.
 However, that’s unlikely to be the case in the EQE SUV.
 Expect automatic comfort doors only at the front in the executive model.

-The Mercedes EQE SUV may get the same battery packs and motors as the Mercedes EQE.
+The Mercedes EQE SUV may get the same battery packs and motors as the EQE sedan.
 Daimler has announced the first variant of the latter: EQE 350.
 It has a single motor generating 215 kW of power and 530 Nm of torque for the rear wheels.
 It uses a 90 kWh Lithium-ion battery pack, which consists of ten cell modules and provides a WLTP range of 660 km.
 22 kW (AC)/170 kW (DC) is the maximum charging power the EQE 350 supports.
+The EQE SUV 350 will have a single (rear) motor generating 215 kW and 530 Nm, too, as per the aforementioned report.

 The EQE SUV’s platform can spawn cars with a system voltage of 800 volts, but its system voltage will be under 400 volts.
 For reference, the EQE 350’s system voltage is 328.5 volts.

-The Mercedes EQE will come in one variant in addition to EQE 350 at launch, but Daimler hasn’t disclosed its details yet.
-The company has confirmed that the later variants will be available in AWD with dual motors.
+Mercedes has confirmed that AWD variants with dual motors will be available in the future on the EQE sedan.
 Moreover, it is planning performance variants with around 500 kW of system power as well, which naturally would apply to the SUV version, one that carries the AMG branding.

 A report from jesmb.de has said that Daimler may offer the Mercedes EQE with a lithium-ion battery with a 72 kWh pack consisting of eight cell modules as a lower option.
 The smaller battery may deliver a range (WLTP) of around 510 km or 317 miles.